aikopras/RSbus/README.md

 To select a different approach, modify the file [src/RSbusVariants.h](src/RSbusVariants.h).

 - **The default approach for traditional AtMega processors (V2):**
   The default approach for traditional AtMega processors (Uno, Nano, Mega, ...) is the software-based approach, where an interrupt is raised after each RS-bus transition.
 The advantage of this approach is that it works with all controllers, but the disadvantage is that it puts more load on the CPU and may therefore interfere with other timing sensitive code.
+To offload the CPU and make operation more reliable, in case of an AtMega 2560 processor Timer 5 is used to reset the RS-Bus address being polled.
 See [Basic operation](extras/BasicOperation.md) for details. ***=> works on all ATMega micro-processors.***

 - **The default approach for new AtMega processors (V2):**
   The default approach for new AtMega processors with 40 pins or more is also a software-based approach.
 Examples of such new AtMega processors are the 4809 (which is used on the Nano Every) and the AVR128DA48.
 The boards needed for these newer processors are  MegaCoreX and DxCore.
 Also in this approach an interrupt is raised after each RS-bus transition.
 However, this approach is more efficient and reliable, since the standard external pin interrupt (which is initialised using attachInterrupt()) is replaced by a TCB